 A draft research plan for this topic was posted on the USPSTF website for public comment from March 11, 2021, to April 7, 2021.
 In response to comments, the USPSTF revised the KQs to clarify intentions and expanded the eligibility criteria to include countries categorized as both "high" and "very high" on the Human Development Index.
 The final version of the research plan was posted on the USPSTF website on June 17, 2021.
 The draft evidence review was reviewed by content experts, representatives of Federal partners, USPSTF members, and AHRQ Medical Officers and was revised based on comments received, mainly to clarify some information in the background.
-The draft evidence review will also be posted for public comment.
-Revisions will be made based on comments received, and any references suggested by expert or public reviewers will be evaluated for inclusion/exclusion.
+The draft evidence review was posted for public comment from November 22, 2022, through January 3, 2023.
+Minor revisions were made based on comments received, and references suggested by reviewers were evaluated for inclusion/exclusion.
+In particular, the report was edited to clarify which of the CDC-recommended LTBI treatment regimens should be administered via DOT.